pdf-raku/PDF-Content-raku/README.md

 ```

-For a full list of operators, please see PDF::Basic::Ops.
+For a full list of operators, please see PDF::Content::Ops.

 ### Resources and Reuse

 To list all images and forms for each page
 ```
-use PDF::Basic::Doc;
+use PDF::Content::Doc;
-my $doc = PDF::Basic::Doc.open: "t/images.pdf";
+my $doc = PDF::Content::Doc.open: "t/images.pdf";
 for 1 ... $doc.page-count -> $page-no {
     say "page: $page-no";
     my $page = $doc.page: $page-no;